kevinkahn/softconsole/docs/useagenotes.md

 Most of the parameters should be self explanatory.
 BlinkTime may be a single integer that specifies the on and off timing for the screen blinking, or it may be a pair in which case the first value is the on time and the second is the off time.
 There are various possibilities for Message.
 In general, it is a comma separated sequence of lines to be displayed.
 However, it may contain references to store items in their usual ':' separated format.
 It may also contain references to a file watcher.
 In this case, there are two possible value cases.
 If the watcher was created with Parameter SingleItem then a reference as in the example above as WATCHNAME:file causes the entire contents of the referenced file to be interpolated into the message at that point.
 If the watcher was created with the Parameter Settings, then the lines in the watched file are expected to be of the form varname=value and each of the values of WATCHNAME:varname can be interpolated at the point in the message that it appears.
 The screen will display until the alert condition is cleared via the screen button or via a state change in the cause.
 For the case of a file watch only, the alert condition may also be cleared automatically after a time interval using the AutoClear parameter.

 # Alerts

 Alerts are defined in an "\[Alerts\]" section of the config files.
 See cfglib/pdxalerts for some examples.
-Currently alerts can be triggered periodically, based on a node state chance, or based on a variable state change.
+Currently, alerts can be triggered periodically, based on a node state chance, or based on a variable state change.
 The effect of the alert can be delayed by some time to avoid alerts for routine events that should clear within some typical window.
 Alerts can either invoke an alert screen (see the away and garage alerts in the sample file) or an alert procedure (see the update alert).
 ## Triggers
 The condition that causes an alert is defined within the config section that defines the alert.
 It has a **Type** which is currently Periodic, VarChange, NodeChange, or FileWatch.
 For the VarChange trigger Var specifies a store element (see stores above), and Test and Value are used to describe how to test it.
 Valid tests are as expected: **EQ**, **NE**, **GT**, **LT**, **GE**, **LE**, and **ISNONE**.
 For the *node* trigger Node, Test, and Value describe the trigger.
 For *periodic* provides two options.
 You can provide parameter **Interval** which describes a repetition period either as an integer seconds or as an integer followed by "minutes" or "hours".
 Alternatively, you can specify a parameter **At** which specifies either a single time of day or comma seperated list of times using standard time format (24 hour or explicit am/pm).